SonuNM1/AlgoPocalypse/Array/Notes.md

 - Find the occurrence of an integer in the array        ✅

-- Sort the array of 0s, 1s and 2s / Sort colors
+- Sort the array of 0s, 1s and 2s / Sort colors         ✅

+- Count pair with given sum

-- Subarray with given sum - Naive and Optimized
+- Subarray with given sum - Naive and Optimized     ✅

 - Rotate an array to the left/right by D places

-- Move all the negatvie elements to one side of the array
+- Move all the negatvie elements to one side of the array   ✅

 - Find the intersection of two sorted arrays        ✅